 If someone is showing these cocaine overdose signs and symptoms, get them help immediately by calling 911.

-Cocaine toxicity can cause common and sometimes even desired side effects of use to become more intense to the point that they become dangerous and life-threatening.
+As a stimulant, cocaine speeds up the body’s central nervous system, but cocaine toxicity can cause these common side effects of use to become more intense to the point that they become dangerous and life-threatening.

-Some of the short-term physical effects of cocaine include increased body temperature, blood pressure, and heart rate, but these same effects can lead to hyperthermia, heart palpitations, or even heart failure during a cocaine overdose.
+Some of the short-term physical effects of cocaine include increased body temperature, blood pressure, and heart rate, but these same effects can lead to cardiac and respiratory problems as well as even seizures with an overdose.

 Risk Factors for Cocaine Overdose

-A cocaine overdose can occur regardless of whether someone is an experienced user or trying it for the first time.
+A cocaine overdose can occur regardless of whether someone is an experienced or first-time user.

 Because the risk of cocaine overdose is high regardless of a person’s experience with the drug, it is important to get people into a residential rehab center at the first sign of drug abuse.